 - Upload your profile image to this folder.

-- Ping the Design Team (@teamdesign) in #growth or in the #design channel to let her know you’ve uploaded your profile pic in the folder.
+- Ping the Design Team (@teamdesign) in #growth or in the #design channel to let them know you’ve uploaded your profile pic in the folder.

 - Write both of your profile bios (long and short) for the website (in Facts.hmn.md) – don’t worry about filling in your entire profile now.
 You can do this later 🙂

-- Barbara will edit the image, and upload it to Facts
+- The Design Team will edit the image, and upload it to Facts

-- Daisy will combine your part of your announcement post with Tom’s part and ask you to review it
+- Caspar will combine your part of your announcement post with Tom’s part and ask you to review it

 - You’re HUMAN!
 Your profile will be added to our ‘Who we are’ page then your announcement post will be published.
 Yay!

 If you have any questions about this process, reach out to your buddy!